Aircloak/aircloak/user_guides/source/installation.md

 ```
 The `marker` parameter is a string which will be included in the id of the data source.
 The `driver` parameter can be one of the following: `mongodb`, `postgresql`, `mysql`, `odbc`.
 Next, you need to specify the database connection parameters.

-Finally, you need to specify queryable tables in the `tables` option.
-This is a JSON object that looks as follows:
+The database tables that should be made available are defined in the tables section of the cloak config.
+It should be a JSON object that looks as follows:

 ```
 "tables": {